uPVC Bi Fold Doors

 Thresholds & Water

 It is very important, due to the way Bifold door thresholds are fitted flush with floor level, that you have a well-designed threshold that drains water & is draught proof.
-Otherwise, at the first heavy shower, your interior could get a lot of water coming in.
+Otherwise, at the first heavy shower, your interior could get a lot of water coming in, the last thing you want for your home or even your conservatory.

 Size Range for Bifold Patio Doors